Bourgain's condition, sticky Kakeya, and new examples: Introduction

 We now state the formal version of Theorem \ref{thm: sticky reduction informal}. \begin{theorem}[(Formal) Classical sticky Kakeya implies curved sticky Kakeya for Bourgain's condition] Let $n \geq 3$ and suppose that $\phi$ is a phase function in $\R^n$ satisfying Bourgain's condition.
-Then
+If Conjecture \ref{conj: discr classical sticky Kakeya conj} holds in $\R^n$, then Conjecture \ref{conj: sticky phi kakeya discretized} holds for $\phi$.